jimsong/ansi_escape/README.md

 ### Effects

 Effects are defined in lib/ansi_escape/effects and can be applied to strings.
+Calling apply_to on a string will return an ANSIEscape::FormattedString.
 Examples of how to do this are shown below.

 #### Underline
 ~~~